shetabit/payment/README.md

 This is a Laravel Package for Payment Gateway Integration.
 This package supports `Laravel 5.2+`.

+[Donate me](https://yekpay.me/mahdikhanzadi) if you like this package :sunglasses: :bowtie:

 > This packages works with multiple drivers, and you can create custom drivers if there are not available in the [current drivers list](#list-of-available-drivers) (below list).

 - [داکیومنت فارسی][link-fa]